24 Most Beautiful Cities in Portugal (+ small towns) in 2024

 By Marie from A Life Without Borders

-Nicknamed the Venice of Portugal, the charming city of Aveiro, is most famous for its picturesque canals and colorful gondolas, known as Moliceiros, which ferry visitors through the maze of waterways in the city centre.
+Nicknamed the Venice of Portugal, the charming city of Aveiro is most famous for its picturesque canals and colorful gondolas, known as Moliceiros, which ferry visitors through the city centre’s maze of waterways.

 Apart from its rich maritime history, Aveiro also offers stunning Art Nouveau heritage buildings, interesting museums, and traditional Portuguese tiles adorning the old train station and many of the shops, churches, and homes in the area.